harmony-one/harmony-ops/docs/nodes/setUpNode.md

 ![Harmony key-step13](../img/key-step13.png)

-14. Step 12 should create an account address starting with “one”.
+14. Step 12 should create an ECDSA account address starting with “one”.
 Send this account address to genesis@harmony.one, together with your discord handle with #number suffix, i.e.“@Eugene Kim | Harmony#9608”, also include your BLS public key from step 13.
-Please Use the subject line “mainnet v0 key”.
+Please Use the subject line “mainnet”.
 ![Harmony key-step14](../img/key-step14.png)

-15. We will reply to your email with a 9 digit code.
-Simply reply to that email and copy that 9 digit code.
-This will ensure that your email address is legitimate and not spoofed.

-16. Almost there!
+15. Almost there!
 Now that we have your public key, we will include you as a validator in our genesis block.
 To verify if your account address is included in the genesis block check the following link.
 Be patient as this will take time before it is updated. https://raw.githubusercontent.com/harmony-one/harmony/master/internal/genesis/foundational.go.

 **Connecting your node to Harmony network**